lenoctambule/django-mdeditor-iac-poc/README.md

                                                  file_full_name)})
 ```

-This can lead to scenarios where editing a markdown field might require authentication (e.g., through Django admin), but uploading files does not.
+This can lead to scenarios where editing a markdown field might require authentication (e.g., through Django admin), but uploading files does not require it.

 ## III.
 Impact

-The simplest way to exploit this vulnerability is through a file system Denial of Service (DoS) attack.
-Additionally, it can be exploited for phishing purposes.
-For instance, if `https://jobs.ecorp.com` is vulnerable, an authenticated attacker could upload and share malicious payloads hosted on that domain, making phishing campaigns more convincing and harder to detect.
+The simplest way to exploit this vulnerability is through a file system Denial of Service (DoS) attack impacting availability.

-In less likely but more sophisticated scenarios, this vulnerability could be part of an exploit chain requiring file uploads.
+Additionally, it can be used to increase stealth in an attack.
+For instance, if `https://jobs.ecorp.com` is vulnerable, an unauthenticated attacker could upload and retrieve malicious payloads hosted on that domain, helping in evading detection from DNS filtering.

 ## IV.
 Proposed Fixes